puniverse/pulsar/docs/index.md

 * `shutdown-deadline-millis` is the maximal amount of time, in milliseconds that the child is allowed to spend from the time it's requested to shut down until the time it is terminated.
 Whenever a the supervisor shuts down a child, it does so by sending it the message `[:shutdown sup]`, with `sup` being the supervisor.
 If the shutdown deadline elapses, the supervisor will forcefully shut it down by interrupting the child's strand.
 * `actor-fn & actor-args` are the (suspendable) function (with optional arguments) that's to serve as the child actor's body.

 It is often useful to pass the supervisor to a child (so it could later dynamically add other children to the supervisor, for example).
-This is easily done because the `init` function is called inside the supervisor; therefore, any reference to `@self` insode the init function returns the supervisor.
+This is easily done because the `init` function is called inside the supervisor; therefore, any reference to `@self` inside the init function returns the supervisor.
 If you pass `@self`, then, as an argument to a child actor, it will receive the supervisor.

 Other than returning a sequence of child specs from the `init` function, you can also dynamically add a child to a supervisor by simply calling